 Jeff Fitzwater, Administrative and Marketing Coordinator, (Full-time since July 30, 2015) A long-time resident of Ketchikan, Jeff has been involved in art via song, puppetry, theater, and photography for most of his life.
 He has a Double Master of Arts in Education and Communications.
 Married to Bonnie Paddock for over 15 years (they met on stage, cast together in First City Players’ The Sound of Music) and a co-concierge for four cats who currently allow Bonnie and Jeff to live with them and attend to all their needs.
 Although usually able to assimilate himself into the general community, watch out if he has a puppet on his arm…he’ll get away with saying (and doing) almost anything.

-Calamity Jane, Art Dog and Greeter (Fulltime since May 2010).
+Calamity Jane, Art Dog and Greeter (Full-time since May 2010).
 Since being adopted by Kathleen, Calamity spends her time greeting her adoring fans, training humans to bring her treats, and howling at the fire trucks.
+She likes art too.